 Your business name needs to be easily recognizable, but it also can’t be already taken because you can face legal repercussions.
 Nobody wants a lawsuit, so you should check local business registrations to make sure your idea is unique.
 After that, register a domain and your social media accounts.
 As a guideline, make sure the name reflects the kinds of foods your customers are looking for.

-Before you can open your grocery store, you need to register your business structure, open all your accounts, and obtain the various licenses and permits.
-This housekeeping requires a lot of paperwork, and it will likely include:
+Before you can open your grocery store, you need to register your business structure, open all your accounts, and obtain the necessary licenses and permits.
+This requires some paperwork, and it will likely include:

 Grocery stores need a lot of equipment to get started, especially if you’re not already leasing a building outfitted to be a grocery store.
 At the most basic, this includes:

 Some grocers may need supplies for a deli, like meat slicers and knives.
 Others need full-service kitchens for bakeries and prepared food.
-Still others may need things like conveyor belts and scales for self-checkout stations.
+Some may need things like conveyor belts and scales for self-checkout stations.
 The size and type of grocery store you open make a big difference regarding your needs in this area.

-In the digital age, all businesses should have a comprehensive social media strategy across all major platforms like Twitter, Facebook, and Instagram.
-Hootsuite has an excellent guide to help you get started.
-You should also consider registering your store with Google My Business, Yelp, and other local business directories.
+In the digital age, all businesses should have a comprehensive social media strategy across major platforms like Twitter, Facebook, and Instagram.
+You should also consider registering your store with Google Business Profiles, Yelp, and other local business directories.
 Good reviews definitely help with word-of-mouth marketing, but where grocery stores really shine are the special offers.

 To get more people in the door, you may want to consider a print campaign, such as a monthly circular showcasing daily deals.
-Remember that you’re competing with the likes of Amazon.
+Remember that you’re competing with the likes of Amazon and Kroger.
 It’s tough, but it’s doable with solid marketing.
 Just make sure your profit margin remains sound.

 Whole Foods focuses on the organic and healthy eating market, and other grocers like Wegmans shine when it comes to prepared foods.
 The sky’s the limit, whether you’re a co-op, convenience store, large grocer, or cornering the e-commerce market.

-The grocery industry is growing year over year, meaning your market is waiting.
-Overall, opening your own grocery store is a relatively low-risk endeavor compared to other businesses and doesn’t require exorbitant startup costs.
-Basically, your store can be what you make it, so let your creativity fly.
+The grocery industry is growing year over year, meaning your market is ready for your new business.
+Your store can be whatever you make it, so let your creativity fly.
 As we’ve discussed, there are many different viable business models for a grocery store.